vinayreddy-01/Fake-News-Detection/README.md

 - Link https://www.kaggle.com/c/fake-news/data?select=train.csv

 ## Results
-The model achieved an accuracy of approximately XX% on the test dataset.
+The model achieved an accuracy of approximately 98% on the test dataset.
 You can visualize the results using various evaluation metrics included in the notebook.